pragmint/open-practices/capabilities/transformational-leadership.md

 # [Transformational Leadership](https://dora.dev/capabilities/transformational-leadership/)

 Transformational leaders inspire and motivate team members to exceed expectations by influencing their attitudes, beliefs, and values.
-As a capability, Transformational Leadership encompasses five key dimensions: vision, inspirational communication, intellectual stimulation, support, and personal recognition.
+As a capability, Transformational Leadership encompasses five key dimensions: clear vision for the future, inspirational communication, intellectual stimulation, support, and personal recognition.
 By modeling these dimensions, leaders help teams adopt effective practices, boosting software delivery and overall performance.

 ## Nuances